grpc/proposal/A14-channelz.md

     owning channel.
 A subchannel may have channels and subchannels.
 A subchannel is a directed acyclic graph (DAG).
 Only leaf subchannels may have sockets.
 Interior subchannels may only have channels and subchannels.
-3. A descendent channel is either a channel or subchannel that is logically owned by a higher level channel.
+3. A "descendent channel" is either a channel or subchannel that is logically owned by a higher level channel.
 Typically these are subchannels, but may be channels themselves.
 4. A "server" represents the entry point for RPCs.
 A server may have one or